Gusttavohsc/gusttavohsc/README.md

 ### Hi 👋

-⚡ I’m currently working on my online portifolio, due I have a few free time, I problably will finish it until january
+⚡ I’m currently working on my online portifolio, due I have a few free time, I problably will finish it some day in my life

 🕔 As I don't work as a dev actualy, I'll update my Git slowly.